 At-Home Version of the GRE General Test

-Something to keep in mind for the at-home GRE, though, is that it’s important to have supplies ready, Yim says.
+It’s important to have supplies ready for the at-home GRE, Yim says.
 “That means doing some prep work beforehand to secure a whiteboard or transparent sheets, as well as a couple of fresh markers.”

 What Types of Grad Programs Accept GRE Scores?